sjl/.plan/README.markdown

   player running on an 11k-core supercomputer...
 * Got [Bones][] to run on ECL.
 I needed to hack [policy-cond][] to do it, but I talked to the ECL maintainer in IRC and hopefully I should be able to remove the hack in the future.
+Performance is pretty bad, but at least it runs!